lethal-guitar/RigelEngine/README.md

 The project overall is far from finished, though.
 There are still some pieces missing to reach full parity with the original game (configurable controls/key bindings, [a few visual effects](https://github.com/lethal-guitar/RigelEngine/milestone/5), some [screens in the menu](https://github.com/lethal-guitar/RigelEngine/milestone/4), [demo playback](https://github.com/lethal-guitar/RigelEngine/milestone/13)).
 On top of that, more [modern enhancements](https://github.com/lethal-guitar/RigelEngine/labels/enhancement) and [usability improvements](https://github.com/lethal-guitar/RigelEngine/labels/usability) are planned.

+### Supported platforms

+RigelEngine runs on Windows, Linux, and Mac OS X.

+It also runs on the Raspberry Pi, but that's work in progress as there are still [some issues](https://github.com/lethal-guitar/RigelEngine/labels/raspberry-pi-support) to be sorted out.
+See [build instructions](#raspi-build-instructions).

+Android and iOS versions might happen someday, but there are no concrete plans at the moment.

+### System requirements

+RigelEngine is not very demanding, but it does require OpenGL-capable graphics hardware.
+Either OpenGL 3.0 or OpenGL ES 2.0 can be used, depending on what's chosen at compile time.
+To build in GL ES mode, pass `-DUSE_GL_ES=1` to CMake.

+Most Desktop/laptop graphics cards support OpenGL 3.0 nowadays.
+However, some older integrated GPUs might only support OpenGL 2.
+For these systems, using GL ES can be an option as well.
+This has been confirmed to work on Ubuntu 18.04 on an older laptop.

 ### Differences to the original Duke Nukem II

 See [list of differences](https://github.com/lethal-guitar/RigelEngine/wiki#differences-to-the-original-duke-nukem-ii-executable).